 days of the

-(7) MacArthur continues to spread propaganda when he compares the history of the transmission of the New Testament with the transmission of Homer’s Iliad.
+(7) MacArthur continues to spread falsehoods when he compares the history of the transmission of the New Testament with the transmission of Homer’s Iliad.
 He claims that “The oldest manuscript of the Iliad that we have is in the thirteenth century A.D.”
 That is false.
 There are dozens of fragments of the Iliad from way before the thirteenth century A.D.
 Oxyrhynchus Papyrus 560, from the 200s, is just one example.
 Are the personnel at Grace To You aware that John MacArthur is making these false claims?
 Then why has Grace To You been spreading them for the past 10 years?
 Do they just not care?
 It’s been ten years.
 So much for the pretense that Grace To You believes that truth matters.

 (8) John MacArthur says we can be confident that our English translations are accurate because “We have so many accurate, consistent manuscripts.”
 But he’s not relying on many Greek manuscripts in this case; he is relying on three.
 One is a medieval commentary-manuscript.
 The two early ones are the ones that matter, and one of them has a distinct blank space that includes a whole column after Mark 16:8, and in the other one, the last page of Mark is written by a different scribe than the scribe who wrote the surrounding pages.

-John MacArthur is thus rejecting the testimony of over 1,600 Greek manuscripts, including early manuscripts such as Codex A, Codex C, and Codex D, and he is basically depending on two Greek manuscripts.
+John MacArthur is thus rejecting the testimony of 1,653 Greek manuscripts, including early manuscripts such as Codex A, Codex C, and Codex D, and he is basically depending on two Greek manuscripts.
 And, inasmuch as they disagree with each other at 3,036 places in the Gospels, they can’t both be very “accurate, consistent” copies of the Gospels.

 (9) MacArthur claims